Vincent-C/debian-diffs/README.md

  - cairo
  - libxft

-libxft and cairo are both currently identical in Debian and Ubuntu.
-The only packages that need to be patched currently are freetype and fontconfig.
+libxft, cairo, and freetype are both currently identical in Debian and Ubuntu.
+The only package that needs to be patched currently is fontconfig.